 Just as unexpected is that, on the Friday before Easter, many people who adhere to Orthodox Christianity abstain from eating all day long.
 This is meant to ward off diseases throughout the year.

-One more custom you will enjoy is witnessing villagers put on traditional clothing – some of which has been in their families for generations.
+One more custom you will enjoy is witnessing villagers put on traditional clothing – some of which have been in their families for generations.
 This custom is mainly kept alive in the countryside and it’s for sure a sight to be seen!

 Bonus: Top Destinations for a Traditional Easter in Romania